- Education and Science»

 Though Uranus was discovered centuries ago, we didn't know it had rings until very recently—1977.
 The ring system was discovered when Uranus was passing in front of a distant star.
 The star kept winking before it was blocked by Uranus.
 This phenomenon was repeated when it came into view on the other side again.
-Scientists discovered that this was because Saturn's rings were blocking the star.
+Scientists discovered that this was because Uranus's rings were blocking the star.

 At this time they identified only five or six of the rings, but we now know there are at least thirteen.
 The closest one to the planet is also the largest by a wide margin.
 It is about 2500 kilometers wide, whereas the others are an average of about 6.

 The inner rings are dark and thin, while the outer rings are brighter.
 Just like the rings of the other jovian planets, Uranus' rings are made up of objects as small as dust or as large as big boulders.
 They may have been formed similarly to how our planets formed around our Sun.
 Uranus's gravity may have trapped a lot of gas and dust in its orbit which accreted to form larger particles.
 Many rings are the result of a moon being smashed, either from a collision or the parent planet's gravity.

 In 1787, just six years after he discovered the planet, Herschel discovered its largest two moons: Oberon and Titania.
 They are both named after characters in William Shakespeare's A Midsummer Night's Dream.
 The additional 25 moons that have been discovered since are also named after Shakespeare's characters, with a couple taking their names from characters in the works of Alexander Pope.
 Many were discovered in the 1986 Voyager 2 flyby, and some were more recently found by advanced telescopes like the Hubble.